Grizzelbee/ioBroker.wireguard/README.md

 less than 130 seconds before.

 ## Security hints
+> I hardly recommend the use of sudoers under Linux!

 These security hints rely mainly on linux since it's security system is more complex than the windows one.
 On a Windows server you'll simply need to use an administrative user.
 Since the `wg` command (which is executed to grab the state of WireGuard) requires administrative permissions, think well of what you are doing here and how you configure the user you place in config.
 To protect these credentials as well as possible both - username and password - are encrypted.

-Basically there are three ways to execute the command
+Basically there are three ways to execute the command:
 * use an administrative user (root or similar).
 This will work but expose your entire server in case the credentials get lost/stolen.
 * use of SetUID-Bit: Setting this bit allows (as far as I understood) each and evey user to execute the flagged file with administrative privileges without needing any password. **This includes hackers**.
-So setting this bit on the wg command allows hackers at least to add them self as a peer.
+So setting this bit on the wg command exposes the entire wg-command with all it's power.
 If you like to do so execute `chmod u+s /usr/bin/wg` as an administrator.
 * use of sudoers: The (from my perspective) most secure way is to set up a new simple user with basic privileges and add a simple line to the sudoers file which allows this user to execute the needed command without entering a password - and ONLY THIS command.
 Please refer to the documentation of your distribution for proper information on editing the sudoers file and using visudo.
-The screenshot below shows what needs to be added to the file. `wireguard-amonitoring-user` is the user of your choice.
+The screenshot below shows what needs to be added to the file. `wireguard-monitoring-user` is the user of your choice.
 The rest needs to be exactly like you see.
   ```
   #iobroker.wireguard adapter
   wireguard-monitoring-user ALL=NOPASSWD:/usr/bin/wg show all dump
   ```
-  This command allows the `<wireguard-monitoring-user>` on `ALL` hosts to execute the `wg show all dump` command from the directory `/usr/bin/` (may need to be changed on your distribution) without needing a password (`NOPASSWD`).
+  This setting allows the `<wireguard-monitoring-user>` on `ALL` hosts to execute the `wg show all dump` command from the directory `/usr/bin/` (may need to be changed on your distribution) without needing a password (`NOPASSWD`).
 ![Image](admin/sudoers_config.png)

 ## known issues
 * none

 ## Changelog
-### v1.1.0 (2022-03-07)
+### v1.1.0 (2022-03-06)
 * (grizzelbee) New: Added support for sudo when using a proper sudoers rule
 * (grizzelbee) Upd: Documentation update regarding security
 * (grizzelbee) Upd: dependency update